lakshitha-deshapriya/tax-calculator-web/README.md

    - Go to the "Settings" tab
    - Set your preferred default salary date (e.g., 1st, 15th, etc.)
    - Select your default salary currency
+   - All changes save automatically to browser storage

 2. **Add Salary Entries**
    - Go to the "Salary Management" tab
    - Select the month for which you want to add salary
    - Enter salary amount and select currency
    - The system will automatically fetch the exchange rate for that date
-   - Click "Add Salary Entry" to save
+   - Click "Add Salary Entry" to save (instantly saved to browser + cloud backup if signed in)

 3. **View Tax Summary**
    - Go to the "Tax Calculator" tab
    - View your salary entries grouped by financial year
    - See total annual salary in LKR
-   - Tax calculation will be available in future updates
+   - All calculations use fast browser data

-4. **Cloud Sync (Optional)**
+4. **Cloud Backup (Optional)**
+   - **For Guest Users**: App works fully with browser storage only
-   - Sign in with Google to enable cloud synchronization
+   - **Sign in with Google**: Enables automatic cloud backup
-   - Your configurations will automatically sync to the cloud
+   - **Auto-Sync**: When signed in, all data automatically backs up to cloud
-   - Use "Settings" → Cloud Sync panel for manual sync controls
-   - Sign in from any device to access your saved configurations
+   - **Cross-Device**: Access your data from any device when signed in
+   - **Manual Controls**: Use "Backup All to Cloud" / "Restore from Cloud" buttons in Settings
+   - **Data Safety**: Browser data is primary, cloud is backup for reliability

 ## Architecture

 ### Key Components

+### Key Components

 - **TaxConfigService**: Manages configuration and localStorage operations
+- **DataSyncService**: Browser-first data management with cloud backup orchestration
 - **ExchangeRateProductionService**: Handles CBSL API integration
 - **GoogleAuthService**: Manages Google OAuth authentication
-- **FirebaseService**: Handles cloud synchronization with Firestore
+- **FirebaseService**: Handles cloud synchronization with Firestore (including salary data)
 - **ConfigurationService**: Centralized configuration management with cloud sync
 - **AppComponent**: Main application component with tabbed interface